Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

 Taking all the stochastic matrices as the same,

-a idempotent matrix, we get $\Phi\left(T_{ij}\right)=id$, a non-contextual behaviour (which is confirmed by the contextual fraction), and a trivial holonomy group. \end{example}
+an idempotent matrix.
+We get $\Phi\left(T_{ij}\right)=id$, a noncontextual behaviour (which is confirmed by the contextual fraction), and a trivial holonomy group. \end{example}

-\begin{example}[Modified Bell model] Bell model has a trivial path transformation, and in the modified model of Fig. \ref{Modified Bell} we change it to a "liar" path transformation.
-The point here is to show that a local change can force contextuality to vanish, and we can still have a non-contextual non-disturbing model.
+\begin{example}[Modified Bell] Bell example has a trivial path transformation, and in the modified example of Table \ref{Modified Bell} we change it to a "liar" path transformation.
+The point here is to show that a local change can force contextuality to vanish, getting a noncontextual non-disturbing model.